16 Tips for Building the Perfect Home Office

 - Create a

 to-do list the night before.
-This way, you know exactly what to do the moment you walk into the office. - A clean work environment, so you don’t waste time
+This way, you know exactly what to do the moment you walk into the office. - Keep a clean work environment, so you don’t waste time

-Understand that you’re at your productive when you first start work.
-If you waste this time in mundane tasks — cleaning the office area, figuring out your
+Understand that you’re at your most productive when you first start work.
+If you waste this time on mundane tasks — cleaning the office area, figuring out your

 Being able to work from home is one of the best things about running an